RyanHunter-DV/rsim/v1/docs/Design description.md

 **adHocConnection**:
-- [x] what's encompassing component? when the design is integrated to upper leve, then it will be treated as a component, the encompassing component means the component whose view refered this design. (hierarchical mechanism)
+- [x] what's encompassing component? when the design is integrated to upper level, then it will be treated as a component, the encompassing component means the component whose view referred this design. (hierarchical mechanism)
 `<nameGroup>`, specify the connection of this name.
 ```xml
 <!-- connect ports from component instance, to upper level -->